hsnamuhammed/Sentement-analysis-NLP-project-Hotel-review-s-/README.md

 The reviews are labeled based on sentiment polarity (positive or negative) and split into training and testing sets.
 A Random Forest Classifier is trained on the feature-engineered dataset to classify reviews as positive or negative.
-Model performance is evaluated using ROC-AUC to assess the classifier's ability to distinguish between positive and negative reviews.
+Model performance is evaluated using ROC-AUC to assess the classifier's ability to distinguish between positive and negative reviews
 ## Visualization

 Distribution plots and ROC curves are generated to visualize sentiment distributions and evaluate model performance.